Please ensure you always have a valid ticket for your entire journey.

 Smartcards are more secure, durable and flexible than their paper equivalents.

-Season tickets including Travelcards, plus some singles and daily returns are available for Smartcard holders.
-During 2019, more journey and ticket types will become available, so please check back on this website for the latest options.
+Season tickets, including Travelcard seasons plus many single and daily returns are available for Smartcard holders.
+During 2019, more journey and ticket types will become available, so please check our website for the latest options.

-When you buy your ticket online you will be asked to select the station at the start of your journey.
+When you buy your ticket online, you’ll be asked to select the station at the start of your journey.
 To collect your ticket at the station, simply touch your card on the yellow gate reader.
-Your ticket will be loaded onto your Smartcard and you are ready to travel.
-Please wait 2 hours from the time of purchase.
+If there is no gate at your station, you can also collect by touching the Smartcard reader at the ticket vending machine.
+You may also collect from any PayPoint location or download your tickets using the Chiltern app on an NFC enabled Smartphone.
+Your ticket will be loaded onto your Smartcard and you’ll be ready to travel (please wait 2 hours from when you purchase to load your ticket if collecting from a gate).

 You can download the Chiltern app onto an NFC enabled smartphone and check your Smartcard at any time.